-One of the many ways to make money in the business world is to buy an existing company.
+One of the many ways to make money in business is to buy an existing company.
 To do that, you need some funding, which commonly involves a loan for a small business.
 Here’s what you need to know about pursuing a small business loan to acquire another company.

 What Do Lenders Consider When You Apply for A Business Loan?